-An estimated 2.3 billion connected ‘things’ are deployed in smart cities across the world.
-The rise of the IoT exposes a wide range of vulnerabilities that can be exploited by cyber criminals and other malicious actors.
+Billions of connected ‘things’ are deployed in smart cities around the world.
+The rise of the Internet of Things (IoT) exposes a wide range of vulnerabilities that can be exploited by cyber criminals and other malicious actors.
 Although smart cities are designed to increase productivity and efﬁciency, they can potentially present serious risks for residents and authorities when cyber security is neglected.
 There are an unknown number of potential vulnerabilities and methodologies, some of the most common attacks include:

 Man-in-the-middle: An attacker breaches, interrupts or spoofs communications between two systems.
-For example, a man-in- the-middle attack on a smart valve can be used to deliberately cause wastewater overﬂow.
+For example, a man-in-the-middle attack on a smart valve in a wastewater system could be used to cause a biohazard spill.

 Device hijacking: The attacker hijacks and effectively assumes control of a device.
 These attacks can be difﬁcult to detect because in many cases, the attacker does not alter the basic functionality of the device.
 In the context of a smart city, a cyber-criminal could exploit hijacked smart meters to launch ransomware attacks on Energy Management Systems (EMS) or stealthily siphon energy from a municipality.